 For more than a year the leaders of the Puerto Lara indigenous community and the Wounaan Podpa Nʌm Pömaam (CNPW), who are experts in bird observation and conservation in ONG Native Future, have run community gatherings to locate and identify birds in the region of Puerto Lara.
 Through this love for bird conservation and bird observation, the amazing Birds of Wounnaan organization was formed – also known as Oropendolas Negras (Black Oropendolas)!
 The Oropendolas Negras have continued to learn more about their local birds.
 They have learned how to identify them, how to pronounce their common names in English and Spanish, and insert their data on eBird.
 It was important to include their expertise about the Wounaan culture into educational materials, so that, they could identify birds in their native language (wounaan meu).
 Local birds have a special meaning in the Wounaan culture.
 The activities led participants to share their knowledge and pride about their local birds.

 The binoculars from Optics for the Tropics helped participants observe their local birds more clearly.
 It was because of this support that they were able to jot down more birds on their walks than ever before!
 After bird observations were complete, everyone from the community celebrated the beautiful birds around them!
-They were able to share their excitement about bird learning and bird conservation though art, dance, and traditional stories; in part, thanks to the support of the Cornell Lab of Ornithology.
-They even had bird singing contests, where the participant that sounded most like a bird won!
+They were able to share their excitement about bird learning and bird conservation through art, dance, and traditional stories; in part, thanks to the support of the Cornell Lab of Ornithology.
+They even had bird singing contests, where the participant that sounded almost like a bird won!

 The community loved the observations they were doing so much that they made a trip to another Wounaan community to share their experiences and observe birds with them.
 It was great to see the cultural experts in the Wounaan culture as well as important leaders during the events.
 They jotted down the birds they saw in their native language and brought the community together to celebrate conservation.